 English 8 (Communication III)

 This course aims to expand students' critical thinking skills as part of a scientific research team.
 In addition to the skills learned in Communication II--identifying the issues of a passage, the author's stance on those issues, and the supporting evidence for that stance--students will consider the motivation of the author and the intended use of the passage, and respond to the issues and the stance taken.
-Additionally, the oral communication skills that will be practiced include 1) debate, discussion, and persuasion skills as part of the critical thinking skills above, 2) communication skills among members of a group, and 3) presentations skills in presenting a short report of findings to a small group.
-Finally, writing skills wills be practiced with a short essay using the Online Homework Submission and Evaluation System.
+Additionally, the oral communication skills that will be practiced include 1) debate, discussion, and persuasion skills as part of the critical thinking skills above, 2) communication skills among members of a group, and 3) presentations skills in presenting a short report of findings to a small group and a poster presentation to a larger audience.
+Finally, writing skills will be practiced with a short essay using the Online Homework Submission and Evaluation System.

 Grades will be based on the following:

 |13 In-class Tasks||In-class tasks are graded on a 4-3-2-1-0 scale.
 If all requirements of the task are completed at an exceptional level, you will receive 4 points; if they are fully met, you will receive 3 points; if they are adequately met, 2 points; if they are only partially met, 1 point; if you do not participate in the task or are absent, 0 points.|

 |1 Homework Assignment||10 points|

 |Late to class, using your cell phone, chattering in Japanese, sleeping in class, no text, no dictionary||minus 1 point|

 No text is required for this course.
 All materials will be provided by your instructor.

 Note: You are required to purchase a copy of this text for this class.
 Any possession of a copy of this text (even if it is your own copy) from a previous semester will be considered a violation of academic honesty.

 You are required to bring an English-English dictionary to class every day.
 See the list of recommended dictionaries below for more information.